apolanco115/reddit-clone/README.md

 Wednesday September 11:
 Added User post functionality and Dom manipulation in order to have posts create with same design as our original content page.
+Thursday September 12:
+created a comment button to add user input functionality to the main page then had comments posting and updated that to the Dom.
+Also fixed bugs within CSS homepage.